National Geographic Channel Analysis

 Source: The Nielsen Company's National Television Audience Sample

-Tuesday and Wednesday nights were both down compared to both last year, and last month.
-DIGGERS, which started off strong last month, has slipped a bit since January, and numbers hovered around average and below for both DIGGERS and DOOMSDAY PREPPERS.
+Wednesday nights were down 12% compared to last year, and 6% from December.
+The night saw the premiere of two new series toward the end of the month, LORDS OF WAR in the 9pm and 9:30pm slots, and HIGHWAY THRU HELL (which replaced the similarly-titled HELL ON THE HIGHWAY) at 10pm.
+Both shows in their premieres failed to hit average.

-Wednesday nights were down 16% compared to last year, and 10% from January.
-Both LORDS OF WAR and HIGHWAY THROUGH HELL struggled throughout the month, and nothing - not even reruns of ALASKA STATE TROOPERS, was able to hit network average.
+MUDCATS, which debuted on Sunday 1/13, started its run with above-average numbers.
+Paired with WICKED TUNA, MUDCATS slowly dropped its audience throughout the month.
+Sundays were down overall compared to last month and last year, despite being one of the highest-rated nights of the week for NGC.

-Re-airs and a haphazard schedule contributed to year-to-year losses on Thursdays in February, while Saturdays were up, thanks to more ALAKSA STATE TROOPERS reairs.
+Re-airs and a haphazard schedule contributed to year-to-year losses on Thursdays and Sundays in January.
+Fridays were up 43% compared to last year, due mostly to strong performances by specials STONEHENGE DECODED and EASTER ISLAND UNDERWORLD on 1/25.

-With the great numbers scored by KILLING LINCOLN, we expect more in the scripted genre from Nat Geo.
-As several of its competitors also start actively producing in this space, it's going to be a battle of marketing strategy, scheduling, and ultimately, quality of production, that emerge on top.
-The remainder of 2013 will undoubtedly be an exciting year for Nat Geo.
+2013 will undoubtedly be an exciting year for Nat Geo, as they work to invade more of Discovery's and History's space with new series and specials.
+We expect more character-driven, male-skewing programming to hit the lineup as well as more high-profile specials.

 The television industry's top news stories, analysis and blogs of the day.